370 Years Ago

 Bellona nodded.
 She’d never even been near a prison before today, and now she’d walked through one.

 “Hold onto that name, Bellona, because they’re going to try to take it from you.
-That’s what they do.
-They take your name and give you a new one, and they make you forget who you used to be.
-They turn you into whoever they need you to be, instead.
+They’ll take your name and give you a new one, and they’ll try to make you forget who you used to be.
+They’ll turn you into whoever they need you to be, instead.
 Do you understand?”

 Bellona shook her head.
 She wanted to go home.
 “They who?”